itssamuelrowe/zen-website/content/docs/exceptions.md

 +++
 title = "Exceptions"
 weight = 14
-chapter = true
 +++

-### Chapter 14
-# Exceptions
+In this module, you will see what happens when programs encounter unexpected situations.

 No matter how carefully you design and test your program, errors are bound to happen one or the other.
 When they do, chances are your program crashes to a halt.

-In this chapter you will see what happens when Zen encounters an unexpected situation.
  Many techniques have been invented to deal with such errors.
 Many languages such as C and Assembly, errors must be manually checked and handled by using error codes.
 This technique is very verbose and inelegant.
 Zen provides a sophisticated error handling mechanism.
 Zen implements an object-oriented